JS-RML/rockwalk/README.md

 # *rockwalk*

-Rockwalk is an efficient technique to transport large objects in a passive dynamic manner.
+*rockwalk* is an efficient technique to transport large objects in a passive dynamic manner.
+First proposed in an ICRA'19 [paper](http://junseo.people.ust.hk/papers/rnw.pdf).

 ![](media/rockwalk_gif.gif)